EstebanMonge/nagios-plugins/README.md

 # nagios-plugins
 [ ![License] [license-image] ] [license]

-This repository contains various scripts than I wrote for [Nagios Core].
+This repository contains various scripts that [eddimas] wrote for [Nagios Core].

+I only copied and modified to fit my own needs.

 Many of them were written from small to medium monitoring environments.
 And are based in three main concepts:

 * **Avoid to install** anything on the remote client side.